malikpiara/moonwith/README.md

 Started building a comment system in November for my frontend module assessment at CODE University.
 Right now, comments are retrieved from a data structure in the [piara.li](https://github.com/malikpiara/piara.li) API.
 New comments only show up after the app is redeployed and they don't persist since there's no database yet.
 You can read the comments in real time at [piara.li/comments](https://piara.li/comments).

-The next step is to make the comment section of every post dynamic, to connect the API to a database and to start using CSS variables.
+The next step is to make the comment section of every post dynamic, to connect the API to a database and to start using CSS variables more broadly.
 That will conclude version 1 of the comment system.

 Afterwards, I'll start working on a way of managing comments and build a page protected with authentication.